 We audited to opine on the City's financial statements that collectively comprise its basic financial statements.

-Management's Discussion & Analysis includes tables of net position, changes in net position, governmental activities, and long-term debt.
-The City presents budgetary comparison schedules for the General and Community Development Block Grant funds.
+Management's Discussion & Analysis includes tables of net position, changes in net position, governmental activities and long-term debt.
+The City presents budgetary comparison schedules for the General and the Street funds.
 These tables and schedules provide additional analysis and are not a required part of the basic financial statements.

-These tables and schedules are management's responsibility, and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
-We subjected this information to the auditing procedures we applied to the basic financial statements.
-We also applied certain additional procedures, including comparing and reconciling this information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+These tables and schedules are management's responsibility, and derive from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
+We subjected these tables and schedules to the auditing procedures we applied to the basic financial statements.
+We also applied certain additional procedures, including comparing and reconciling these tables and schedules directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, these tables and schedules are fairly stated in all material respects in relation to the basic financial statements taken as a whole.